NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script counts only directories in current directory excluding current directory
+this script displays a confused smiley